cgriego/active_attr/README.md

     person.first_name #=> "Chris"
     person.last_name #=> "Griego"

+### Logger ###

+Including the Logger module into your class will give you access to a configurable logger in model classes and instances.
+Your preferred logger can be configured on an instance, subclass, class, parent class, and globally by setting ActiveAttr::Logger.logger.
+When using Rails, the Rails framework logger will be configured by default.

+    class Person
+      include ActiveAttr::Logger
+    end

+    Person.logger = Logger.new(STDOUT)
+    Person.logger? #=> true
+    Person.logger.info "Logging an informational message"

+    person = Person.new
+    person.logger? #=> true
+    person.logger = Logger.new(STDERR)
+    person.logger.warn "Logging a warning message"

 ### MassAssignment ###

 Including the MassAssignment module into your class gives you methods for bulk